Documentation

 Fonts Used to Generate PNG

-Currently, you can choose between the font styles Noto Sans
+Currently, you can choose among the font styles Noto Sans

 , Noto Serif